nunit/nunit.analyzers/documentation/NUnit1002.md

 ## Motivation

-Prevent test rot by ensuring that future renames don't accidentally break tests in an unexpected way. `nameof` adds some compile-time support in thee situations.
+Prevent test rot by ensuring that future renames don't accidentally break tests in an unexpected way. `nameof` adds some compile-time support in these situations.

 ## How to fix violations